newvoll/ssmbak/README.md

 ...
 06/13/24 01:44:15   CREATE_COMPLETE  ssmbak  AWS::CloudFormation::Stack
 ```

+That's it.
+All new params will automatically be backed-up and available for ssmak point-in-time restore via CLI or lib.
+If you'd like previously set SSM params backups seeded, just run `ssmbak-all`.
+It'll print out what would be backed-up until you supply it with `--do-it`.

+# Tutorial CLI

+Once the stack is up and new params are backed-up automatically, you can go through the following steps to give you a feel for how it works.

+You'll need the awscli and credentials that can create IAM resources
+(to assign minimal permissions to the lambda role).

 Create some params with value `initial` in `testyssmbak/` and `testyssmbak/deeper` to show recursion:
 ```